pulumi/terraform-provider-aws/website/docs/r/apigatewayv2_integration.html.markdown

 * `template_selection_expression` - (Optional) The [template selection expression](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-selection-expressions.html#apigateway-websocket-api-template-selection-expressions) for the integration.
 * `timeout_milliseconds` - (Optional) Custom timeout between 50 and 29,000 milliseconds for WebSocket APIs and between 50 and 30,000 milliseconds for HTTP APIs.
-The default timeout is 29 seconds for WebSocket APIs and 30 seconds for HTTP APIs.
-Terraform will only perform drift detection of its value when present in a configuration.
+The default timeout is 29 seconds for WebSocket APIs and 30 seconds for HTTP APIs. this provider will only perform drift detection of its value when present in a configuration.
 * `tls_config` - (Optional) TLS configuration for a private integration.
 Supported only for HTTP APIs.

 The `response_parameters` object supports the following: